ucbepic/docetl/README.md

 - You're unsure how to best express your task to maximize LLM accuracy
 - You're working with long documents that don't fit into a single prompt or are too lengthy for effective LLM reasoning
 - You have validation criteria and want tasks to automatically retry when the validation fails

-## Features

-- **Rich Suite of Operators**: Tailored for complex data processing, including specialized operators like "resolve" for entity resolution and "gather" for maintaining context when splitting documents.
-- **Low-Code Interface**: Define your pipeline and prompts easily using YAML.
-You have 100% control over the prompts.
-- **Flexible Processing**: Handle various document types and processing tasks across domains like law, medicine, and social sciences.
-- **Optional Optimization**: Improve pipeline accuracy with agent-based rewriting and assessment if desired.

 ## Installation